-4. Remote UE initiates a one-to-one communication connection with the selected UE-to-Network Relay UE over PC5, by sending an indirect communication request message to the UE-to-Network Relay.
+2. Remote UE initiates a one-to-one communication connection with the selected UE-to-Network Relay UE over PC5 using the PC5 unicast link setup procedure dsescribed in TS 23.287 [5].

-5. UE-to-Network Relay UE has to be in CM_CONNECTED state and is authorised to perform Relay service, and step 5 is omitted.
+3. UE-to-Network Relay UE has to be in CM_CONNECTED state and is authorised to perform Relay service, and step 5 is omitted.
 To keep CM_CONNECTED state, the UE-to-Network Relay UE may indicate its serving AMF that it is taking the role of relay for handling the relay services of remote UE, and may indicate the NG-RAN to keep the RRC connection.